luca-arts/addattachment/docs/architecture/game_elements/test-trial.md

 The caregiver is allowed to give feedback already.

-We'll indicate via the [[websocket]] that for the first block, there's a test.
+We'll indicate via the [[Data streams]] that for the first block, there's a test.
 Yet for the second block, we can go straight to the real evaluation? #TBD